williamlmetcalf/FrontEndTests/README.md

 ## Vue Validation (with Vuelidate) Exercise

+### Technical Requirements
+* You must use [Vuelidate](https://vuelidate.js.org/) to validate your form information
+* You must use [Vue Filters](https://vuejs.org/v2/guide/filters.html) to format data
+* You can use your own environment if available, otherwise complete this exercise using this [JSFiddle](https://jsfiddle.net/medtelligent_engineering/snb28arq/19/) as a base.

+### Exercise Breakdown
 In this exercise you will create a basic payment workflow using Vue.js.
-You will be using [Vuelidate](https://vuelidate.js.org/) to validate your form information, and [Vue Filters](https://vuejs.org/v2/guide/filters.html) to format data.
-Complete this exercise using this [JSFiddle](https://jsfiddle.net/medtelligent_engineering/snb28arq/19/) as a base.

-Your application will contain three steps:
+Your application will contain three steps (explained in detail below).

-### 1. Enter Payment Information
+#### 1. Enter Payment Information
-In this workflow step you will accept the following information from the user:
+This workflow step will contain a basic form that collects the following information from the user:

 * First Name
   * Required